Royal Tunbridge Wells: Education

 Kent County Council is one of fifteen local authorities in the UK that still provides selective education through the eleven plus exam.

 Tunbridge Wells does not have a university of its own, but the Salomons Campus of Canterbury Christ Church University is located just outside the town (near Southborough) and provides postgraduate programmes.

 Sports

 Football

 Tunbridge Wells' football team, Tunbridge Wells F.C., was formed in 1886 and plays in the Southern Counties East Football League at the Culverden Stadium, and has a history that stretches back to 1886.
 The team were runners up in the 2013 FA Vase final at Wembley Stadium, losing 2–1 to Spennymoor Town.

 Motorsport

 Tunbridge Wells Motor Club is one of the oldest motor clubs in the UK, being founded in 1911.
 It is still active in the Tunbridge Wells area promoting grass roots motorsport organising an autotest series and several sprint races throughout the year at circuits such as Lydden Hill and Goodwood.
 World Endurance Championship team Jota Sport are based in Tunbridge Wells.
-Recently, they have won the World Cup for Hypercar Teams back-to-back in 2023 and 2024.
+They won the World Cup for Hypercar Teams back-to-back in 2023 and 2024.